sushantsinghss/sushantsinghss.github.io/_pages/about.md

 ---
 Since August 2021, I am a graduate student in Economics at the [University of Oklahoma](https://ou.edu/), where I am currently a Ph.D. candidate and graduate assistant under the supervision of Prof. [Firat Demir](https://firatdemir.oucreate.com/).

-Before that, I worked as a National Consultant at the [International Trade Center (UN/WTO)](https://www.intracen.org/) (March 2018 – July 2021).
+Prior to my doctoral studies, I worked as a National Consultant at the [International Trade Center (UN/WTO)](https://www.intracen.org/) (March 2018 – July 2021).
 I completed my Masters in Economics at [University of Neuchâtel](https://www.unine.ch/) in 2018 and Bachelors at [Christ University](https://www.christuniversity.in/) in 2014.

 My areas of research are International Economics, Environmental Economics and Development Economics.
 I am particularly interested in studying how economic policy spillovers transcend national boundaries,  with a focus on the intersection of trade and environment.